-All text to the TPLM Variation as contained in Appendix A of the reply of Mr Brown dated 1 February 2024 with the recommended amendments of the Hearing Panel struck through and tracked in.
-It has been prepared to fulfil the requirements of Schedule 1 Clause 83(1)(a) of the RMA.
+All text to the TPLM Variation as contained in Appendix A of the reply of Mr Brown dated 1 February 2024 with the recommended amendments of the Hearing Panel struck through and tracked in (in blue and underlined).
+It has been prepared to fulfil the requirements of Schedule 1 Clause 83(1)(a) of theRMA.